th2-net/th2-conn-generic/README.md

 ### 3.7.0

-+ Update sailfish version to 3.2.1741
++ Update sailfish version to 3.2.1748
   + fix problem with dropping metadata in FIX conn when sending
+  + fix decoding of EndOfSession message

 ### 3.6.1